stefanmielke/MachineTranslated/README.md

 - Images can't be translated, only the original is used (but the translation should still have an empty line on its place).

 **For new series:**
-1. Create the following folders:
+1. Run `create_folder_structure.py` passing the series_id to create the initial structure:
     - inside `/docs/translations/{series_id}`:
         - `/jp`: to put the original chapters.
         - `/en`: to put the English translations.